CommandLineLabs/completegeek/docs/linux-basics/absolute-vs-relative-paths.md

 ## CHECKPOINT: Absolute vs Relative Paths

-1. Change to the relative4 directory using an absolute paths.
+1. Change to the relative4 directory using an absolute path.
 2. Change to the peach directory using a relative path.
 3. Change to the relative3 directory using an absolute path.
 4. Change to the peach directory inside relative3 using relative paths.